The Perfect Bulgaria Itinerary: 5 to 10 Days (or More!)

 Though it may not be the most beautiful of cities, there is a very cool edge that Sofia holds and it can be worth also learning about its burgeoning street art scene.

-If you only have three days, we do recommend that you spend all of them in Sofia as it will allow you to really get to know the Bulgarian capital.
-However, if you want to see more of the country during your 5 days in Bulgaria itinerary, it is possible to go on a day trip.
+If you only have three days, we do recommend that you spend all of them in Sofia as it will allow you to really get to know the city.
+However, if you want to see more of the countryside, it is possible to go on a day trip.

-Rila Monastery is one of the most popular day trips from Sofia, as is the nearby Vitosha Mountain, which you can reach by Sofia’s own public transport.
+Rila Monastery – a UNESCO World Heritage Site – is one of the most popular day trips from Sofia, as is the nearby Vitosha Mountain, which you can reach by Sofia’s own public transport.

 Where to Stay in Sofia

-Art ‘Otel — This hotel is a great option if your budget allows for a little bit more than a hostel during your Bulgaria itinerary or if you’re after some luxury.
+Art ‘Otel – This hotel is a great option if you’re after some luxury.
 They are well located within easy reach of all the major city sights and have a range of clean and comfortable rooms available.
 They also have a great breakfast included in the room rate.
-Click here to check availability

-Hostel Mostel — This hostel is your best bet if you’re travelling solo or on a tight budget.
-As one of the most popular and well-rated hostels in Sofia, they have a range of dorm and private rooms available, a friendly staff, and great common areas for you to meet other travellers on your backpacking Bulgaria itinerary.
-They also offer a large breakfast and a light dinner (with a beer!) included in the room rate.
-Click here to check availability
+Hostel Mostel – This hostel is your best bet if you’re travelling solo or on a tight budget.
+As one of the most popular and well-rated hostels in Sofia, they have a range of dorm and private rooms available, a friendly staff, and great common areas for you to meet other travellers.

 Not quite what you’re looking for?
 Click here to browse more Sofia hotels!